34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 5 to 9

-Blue sage, sometimes called pitcher sage, is a Texas native that is a good choice for attracting butterflies and bees.
+Blue sage, sometimes called pitcher sage, is a Texas native and a good choice for attracting butterflies and bees.
 The pale purple flowers are two-lipped and tubular.

 They bloom from mid-summer into mid-fall, putting on a very showy display.
 If the flower spikes become top-heavy and fall over, they may benefit from staking to keep them upright.